newrelic/terraform-provider-newrelic/website/docs/d/plugin_component.html.markdown

 # Data Source: newrelic\_plugin\_component

-Use this data source to get information about a single plugin component in New Relic.
+Use this data source to get information about a single plugin component in New Relic that already exists.
+More information on Terraform's data sources can be found [here](https://www.terraform.io/docs/configuration/data-sources.html).

 Each plugin component reporting into to New Relic is assigned a unique ID.
-Once you have a plugin component reporting data into your account, its component ID can be used to create Plugins Alert Conditions.
+Once you have a plugin component reporting data into your account, its component ID can be used to create Plugins alert conditions.

 ## Example Usage